Skip to content

 • Microsoft Winget

-It hosts multiple versions of each application, typically n-5.
+It hosts multiple versions of each application.

 The database is synced with public repositories on a daily basis.